YashLagare/YashLagare/README.md

 ### 👋 Hi there, I'm Yash Lagare!

 💻 I'm a passionate developer currently pursuing my MCA from D.Y.Patil Agriculture & Technical University Talsande.
-🚀 I love building full-stack applications and exploring the latest in web development.
+💻😄Currently working as a MERN-stack developer at Neosao Services Pvt 🚀 I love building full-stack applications and exploring the latest in web development.

 ### 👀 Interests